 The days of a buyer’s market in recruitment are behind us, and the bad habits many organizations formed around rejection are rightly backfiring.
 It was never right to keep job seekers in the dark about their applications, but a tighter labor market and an uncertain economy mean only one thing.
-In this article, Angie Peacock, Director of Global Diversity and Inclusion at PDT Global takes a closer look at why, if you “ghost” candidates, it will come back to haunt you.
+In this article, Angie Peacock, Director of Global Diversity and Inclusion at GP Strategies (an Affirmity inclusion training partner) takes a closer look at why, if you “ghost” candidates, it will come back to haunt you.

 It’s easy to fall into the trap of viewing a recruitment process as necessary but insulated from the “real” work of your organization.
 However, it’s a process that inevitably creates advocates and detractors for your brand.
 Saying “yes” to the right candidate means you’ll also be saying “no” to many others, and how you communicate a rejection can be just as important as how you issue an acceptance.